memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified/README.md

 c3(x, y) := - c2(x, y) | c1(y) - c0(x)
 ```

-One can visualize a slotted e-class (eg. `c3`) as a function, that takes in some names (`x, y`) and yields a set of terms `- c2(x, y)` unioned with `c1(y) - c0(x)`.
+One can visualize a parameterized e-class (eg. `c3`) as a function, that takes in some inputs (`x, y`) and yields a set of terms `- c2(x, y)` unioned with `c1(y) - c0(x)`.
-These e-class functions recursively call each other to build up all the terms represented by an e-class.
+These parameterized e-class functions recursively call each other to build up all the terms they represent.

+It's worth pointing out that a parameterized e-class (`c0`) spans infinitely many disjoint equivalence classes (e-class): `c0(a)`, `c0(b)`, ...; one e-class per "application" of the parameterized e-class.[^groups]
+Thus importantly, `c0` itself can represent all variables `a, b, c, ...`; and thus does not qualify as an e-class (because `a` might not be equal to `b`).
+Only an "application" of a parameterized e-class `c0(a)` actually yields an "equivalence-class" in the usual sense.

-As slotted e-classes can be seen as functions, the variable names (i.e. function parameters) chosen in every e-class have no particular meaning, and can be renamed at any point.
+Finally, As slotted e-classes can be seen as functions, the variable names (i.e. function parameters) chosen in every e-class have no particular meaning, and can be renamed at any point.
 We could for example re-define `c2` equivalently as `c2(f, d) := c0(f) - c1(d)` if we wanted to.
 This is one crucial property of variables: The names you choose do not matter!

-Further, it's worth noting that each id `c0` spans infinitely many different e-classes `c0(x)`, `c0(y)`, ...,
-that all represent disjoint sets of terms.
-[TODO: clarify e-class vs. applied e-class?
-What do I call "e-class"?
-I think an Applied Id should be an actual e-class. c0 itself does not only represent equivalent things.]

 ### Deduplication via Hashcons and Shapes